jordanmichb/IT140-Intro-to-Scripting/README.md

 <b> Getting Started </b>

-To play this game, load the code into any program that can run a .py file and run the code.
+To play this game, load the file into any program that can run a .py file and run the code.